 Renter One that rents, specifically the lessee, licensee, or tenant.

+Request for Proposal A Request for Proposals (RFP) is a formal request that potential livestock graziers may choose to respond to with specific proposals for how a site might be used, within RFP-specified terms.
+In the case of grazing state sites, language of the RFP is usually developed and/or approved by relevant state agencies and personnel.

 Residual Dry Matter The amount of old plant material left on the ground during the non-growing season, often measured at the start or end of the new growing season.
-Often notated as RDM.
+Often called “RDM.”

 Residue The amount of vegetation left on the ground after grazing.
 Also see Residual Dry Matter.